-Coot What are the costs for tuition?
-Cost What are the costs for room and board?
+- Cost What are the costs for tuition?
+What are the costs for room and board?
 Are there other fees?
 How much did costs increase from last year to this year?
 Is there a difference in the costs for in-state and out-of-state students?
 Are accepted students required to place deposits for tuition and housing?
 Are these refundable?
 By when must accepted students decide whether they will attend?
 Are deposits required each year for returning students?
 When do the bills have to be paid?
 Financial Aid What percent of students receive financial aid based on financial need?
 What percent of students receive scholarships based on academic ability?
 What would be a typical financial aid package for a freshman?
+What would be a typical initiation and package for a free initiation.
 What percent of those who apply for financial aid receive it?
 Will my financial aid be adjusted if my need increases?
 What are the financial aid application procedures and deadlines?
-When are financial aid applicants notified of their awards?
+When are financial aid application procedures and deadlines: When are financial aid applicants notified of their awards?
 How long do they have to respond?
 Is there a tuition payment plan?
 Are there campus jobs available?
-Are there campus jobs available: Are there off-campus jobs as well?
+Are there earnpus jobs available: Are there off-campus jobs as well?
 Social Life What is the average age of the student body?
-Social Life What percent of students reside on campus?
+Social Life What is the average age of the student body!
+What is the male-to-female ratio?
+What is the male to lemale ratio: What percent of students reside on campus?
 Are dorms co-ed or single sex?
 Is it a "suitcase college" where all the students leave on the weekends?
 What are the procedures for selecting a roommate?
 What are some of the rules and regulations that govern campus and dormitory life?
 Student Population Where do the majority of students come from?
 Do most of the students commute or live on campus?
 What types of student activities are there?
 Are sororities and fraternities on campus?
 What athletic programs are available?
 Is the surrounding community supportive of the college?
 Does the college have a campus visitation program?
 Is housing available/guaranteed for freshmen?
 Is housing available for all four years?
-1 g a range io. an roa. youro.